Mehdi-Hp/vue-container-query-2/README.md

 ### `useBEM`

 If this set as `true`, the classes will respect the BEM convention. say your element has `search` class. then when small condition is on, a `search--small` class adds to element.
 VCQ is smart enough to ignore `--` classes when generating new class names. but if your element has multiple classes like `search` `header`, you will get both `search--small` and `header--small`. so if you are using `useBEM` make sure you implement the true BEM. otherwise this plugin won't work that nice.

+### `utilityClassNamesRegex`

+You can set a regex to ignore any sort of utility class that you don't want to consider as semantic class.

+### ignoredClasses

+You can set an array to ignore any sort of class that you don't want to consider as semantic class.

 ## Directive